elijahsong/elijahsong/README.md

 - 👋 Hi, I'm @elijahsong
-- 🌱 I'm currently attending Stanford University, majoring in Computer Science (AI track) and minoring in Music.
+- 🌱 I attend Stanford University, where I'm pursuing a B.S. in Computer Science (System), an M.S. in Computer Science (AI) and minor in Music.
+- 📈 Currently working on scaling Coinbase International Exchange (spot, derivatives, perpetuals).
 <!--
 **elijahsong/elijahsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.